Romans 7

 Wretched man that I am!
 Who will set me free from the body of this death?

-Who will set me free from the grip of sin?
-The wrong answer is you.
-Your flesh is too weak to lift you out of the miry clay.
+(b) Who will set me free?
+Who will set us free from sin’s grip?
+By now, it should be clear that the wrong answer is you.
+Your flesh is too weak to overcome sin (Rom.
+7:14).
 Another wrong answer is what.
-There is nothing you can do, no formula you can follow, that will bring you lasting victory.
+There is nothing you can do, and no formula you can follow that will bring you victory over sin.
 The right answer is Who.
-God’s solution to your sin problem is Jesus.
+God’s solution to our captivity is Jesus Christ our Lord (see next verse).

 (d) Death.
-When we offer the members of our body to sin, we bear fruit for death (Rom.
+When we walk after the flesh, we bear fruit for death (Rom.
 6:16, 21, 7:5).
 Death comes in many forms.
-Gluttony leads to obesity and heart disease.
-Gossip leads to broken friendships.
-Immorality leads to sexually transmitted diseases.
-Lust leads to adultery and divorce.
-Covetousness leads to anxiety and stress.
+Greed leads to destruction.
+Gossip leads to fractured friendships.
+Immorality leads to disease and divorce

 Romans 7:25